 PHP Fatal error: Allowed memory size of XXXXXXXX bytes exhausted

-This error occurs if you are trying to send an email that uses more then the allowed limit of memory.
-If you are seeing a php error similar to: "xxxxxxxx bytes exhausted", then you can increase the allowed memory limit in php to get past the error:
+This error occurs if you are trying to send an email that uses more than the allowed limit of memory.
+If you are seeing a php error similar to: “xxxxxxxx bytes exhausted”, you can increase the allowed memory limit in php to get past the error:

 - Open init.php located at /admin/com/init.php for editing